 The Next Steps on the Five Year Forward View (published March 2017) describes a move towards integrated care, delivered through collaboration across health and care systems.
 Building on sustainability and transformation partnerships (STPs), some areas are now ready to go further and more fully integrate their services and funding.

-A few areas – particularly some of the multispecialty community provider (MCP) and integrated primary and acute care system (PACS) vanguards – are on the road to establishing an ACO.
-An ACO model simplifies governance and decision making, brings together funding and allows a single provider organisation to make most of the decisions about how to allocate resources and design care for its local population.
+A few areas – particularly some of the multispecialty community provider (MCP) and integrated primary and acute care system (PACS) vanguards – are, subject to a forthcoming consultation exercise, on the road to establishing an ACO.
+The proposed ACO model simplifies governance and decision making, brings together funding and allows a single provider organisation to, within the parameters of the contract and subject to the statutory non-delegable functions of the commissioner, use and allocate its resources in such a manner as it determines will best service the needs of its local population.
 This creates a more structural solution to accountability for the care and resources for that population.
-Some ACOs could develop within ACSs, and on a smaller footprint, as part of a wider, collaborative system.
+Some ACOs could develop within ICSs, and on a smaller footprint, as part of a wider, collaborative system.

 In the small number of areas that are ready to establish ACOs, the New Business Models team will support their development and early ACOs will provide valuable learning for others.